MathiasLorenz/Large_scale_project/Poisson/README.txt

-		omp3d	: Is the Jacobi method using OpenMP for a 3D problem. mpi3d_1	: Is the Jacobi method using MPI with a single split along Z. mpi3d_2	: Is the Jacobi method using MPI with multiple split along Z. cuda_1	: First implementation using cuda for a single GPU. mixed_1	: First implementation using both MPI and CUDA.
+		omp3d	: Is the Jacobi method using OpenMP for a 3D problem. mpi3d_1	: Is the Jacobi method using MPI with a single split along Z. mpi3d_2	: Is the Jacobi method using MPI with multiple split along Z. mpi3d_3	: This version overlaps the sending and receiving of data with computation of the interior of the domain. cuda_1	: First implementation using cuda for a single GPU. mixed_1	: First implementation using both MPI and CUDA.
 Very naive. mixed_2	: Second implementation using both MPI and CUDA.
 Copies only needed data.
+		mixed_3 : First attempt in overlapping computations. mixed_4 : Stream based overlapping of computations. mixed_5 : (REQUIRES CUDA AWARE MPI) Passes devicepointers directly to MPI for streamlined pipelining.
+This version have not been tested.

 	NX NY NZ : Integer numbers.
 		The number of points in the problem, fx.
 7 by 7.
 Nz is the size in the